Are You a Stickler for Good Grammar?

 - Taking creative license with one’s art means breaking the rules.

-- Bending the rules adds punch,; one example would be starting a sentence with a conjunction.
+- Bending the rules or guidelines adds punch and style to a piece of writing; one example would be starting a sentence with a conjunction.

-- Ignoring the rules, or tweaking them, can help a writer develop a personal style.
+- Tweaking the rules can help a writer develop a personal style.